 Professor Christine Lazaro

-Faculty Co-Advisors for the Duberstein Moot Court Competition
+Faculty Co-Advisor for the Duberstein Moot Court Competition

 Tinnelly and Mollen Competitions Director